-Hello, and welcome to week forty-five of my Tuesday's Truths series, with a post dedicated to the initial day Memorial Day was once celebrated (May 30th, no matter what day of the week that date occurred).
+Hello, and welcome to week forty-three of my Tuesday's Truths series, with a post dedicated to the initial day Memorial Day was once celebrated (May 30th, no matter what day of the week that date occurred).

 As you undoubtedly know, dear reader, folks (including yours truly) living in the United States celebrated the holiday yesterday, as it is currently revered on the last Monday in the month of May.
 The celebration I attended took place in The Bronx, in which one of the guests happened to be a thirty-five year old parrot.

 The bird can be seen here (in images that are directly below), alighting on the arm and hand of the man who cares for him.

 In any event, from 1868-1971, Memorial Day, originally called Decoration Day (to "promote" the decorating graves of those who lost their lives in war), was always observed on May 30th, prior to the observance being moved to the last Monday of the month.
 In 2011, I wrote about this in detail here on Blogger, you may reference my entry by clicking here.